ostreedev/ostree/docs/manual/related-projects.md

 Nix used to use the immutable bit to prevent modifications to /nix/store, but now it uses a read-only bind mount.
 The bind mount can be privately remounted, allowing per-process privileged write access.
-OSTree still uses the immutable bit, which is awkward, since it has to be briefly removed to make a hard link when checking out.
+OSTree just uses the immutable bit on the root of the deployment.

 NixOS supports switching OS images on-the-fly, by maintaining both booted-system and current-system roots.
 It is not clear how well this approach works.
 OSTree currently requries a reboot to switch images.

 Finally, NixOS supports installing user-specific packages from trusted repositories without requiring root, using a trusted daemon.
-OSTree could similarly support this with a setuid executable or trusted daemon, but there is still the problem of where to deploy user-specific programs.
+[Flatpak](https://lwn.net/Articles/687909/), based on OSTree, similarly has a policykit-based system helper that allows you to authenticate via polkit to install into the system repository.

 ## Solaris IPS